YAS LINKS - 17 POINTS

 There is nothing remotely classy about Abu Dhabi from what we saw on a very short tour.
 Maybe we just didn't see the good bits.
 There are massive signs of wealth and huge grandiose statements of power but it is all pretty vulgar for sure.
 And then there is Yas Links.

 Kyle Philips is the architect and that is pretty obvious for anyone who has played another of his courses before you have finished even the first hole.
 It is wide open, with some clever sculpting and the lines into the hole are more important than an unerring accuracy of the tee.
-Fans of The Grove and Kingsbarns will not be disappointed, more than anything it actually reminded me of Castle Stuart, another open design - if not a Philips.
+Fans of The Grove and Kingsbarns will not be disappointed, more than anything it actually reminded me of Castle Stuart, another fun design with plenty of space off the tee.

 What is truly remarkable about this course is that is plays like a fantasy links golf course.
 The fairways run fast, the greens are hard but true and fair and it is perfectly possible to play bump and runs, or putt from a mile around the green.
 The only part of the set-up I would say doesn't play like a real links course are the bunkers - the sand in them was far from a North Berwick or Gullane consistency and it seemed hard to really get under the ball.
-That irony was not lost on us!
+That irony of complaining about the sand in the desert was not lost on us!

 This is links golf really on steroids.
 All but one of the par 3s are on the water - 8 holes in total and there is no links course in the world which would command such a topography so consistently.
 I cannot imagine how much earth was moved a couple to sculpt this course out from the desert and then to maintain it with such a feel to it.